CHILDHOOD

 FOUNDING ONE LIFE ONE HEART INTERNATIONAL

 Michelle married Dr. Cho, a college professor in South Korea, in 1999.
 They had two sons and a daughter.
-Throughout the marriage, Michelle struggled with her previous issues, going through the same challenges with communication and relationships.
+Michelle had struggled with her previous issues throughout the marriage and faced the same communication and relationship challenges.
 Their relationship had fallen apart during her stay in the U.S. since 2005, and her husband took her kids with him in 2008.
 Being on her own in the U.S., Michelle relied heavily on alcohol to relieve the despair of not being allowed to contact her kids for about a year.
 Michelle divorced her husband in 2011.